jfr3000/drip/README.md

 ### 3.2 More requirements from Android Studio

 Open Android Studio.
-If it says "SDK location not found" when you try to start it edit `.bashrc` in your home directory by adding:
+If the message "SDK location not found" appears when you try to start it, edit `.bashrc` in your home directory by adding:

     export ANDROID_SDK_ROOT="$HOME/Android/Sdk"

-Check with typing in your terminal
+Check by typing in your terminal:

     echo $ANDROID_SDK_ROOT